 Barcode labels are useful tools for tracking assets and inventory across organizations and through the entire supply chain, but what type of barcode is most suitable for your needs?
 A myriad of barcode symbologies exist, some of which are better suited to different types of applications than others.
 Additionally, some industries have standards that aim to regulate the labeling of assets and physical inventory in order to establish universal practices for industry-wide consistency, making it easier to transfer assets and data to other organizations.

 Making sense of all this information is no simple undertaking.
-We’ve put together this comprehensive guide to help you gain an understanding of the various barcode types as well as the standards that apply to barcode labeling in different industries.
+We’ve put together this comprehensive guide to help you gain an understanding of the various barcode types as well as the standards and the different formats that apply to barcode labeling across a range of industries.

 Jump to a specific section using the links below: